traud/asterisk-evs/README.md

 # 3GPP EVS for Asterisk

 This is an implementation of 3GPP TS 26.445 [Annex A](http://webapp.etsi.org/key/key.asp?GSMSpecPart1=26&GSMSpecPart2=445).
 Sometimes, 3GPP Enhanced Voice Services (EVS) are called [Full-HD Voice](http://www.iis.fraunhofer.de/en/ff/amm/prod/kommunikation/komm/evs.html).
-Research papers comparing EVS with other audio codecs were given at [ICASSP 2015](http://dx.doi.org/10.1109/ICASSP.2015.7178954).
+Qualcomm calls it Ultra HD Voice.
+Research papers comparing EVS with other audio codecs were published at [ICASSP 2015](http://dx.doi.org/10.1109/ICASSP.2015.7178954).
 Further [examples…](http://www.full-hd-voice.com/en/convince-yourself.html)

 To add a codec for SIP/SDP (m=, rtmap, and ftmp), you create a format module in Asterisk: `codec_evs.patch` (for m= and rtmap) and `res/res_format_attr_evs.c` (for fmtp).
 However, this requires both call legs to support EVS (pass-through only).
 If one leg does not support EVS, the call has no audio.
 Or, if you use the pre-recorded voice and music files of Asterisk, these files cannot be heard, because they are not in EVS but in slin.
-Therefore, this repository adds not just a format module for the audio-codec EVS but a transcoding module as well: `codecs/codec_evs.c`.
+Therefore, this repository adds not just a format module for the audio-codec EVS but a transcoding module as well: `build_evs.patch` and `codecs/codec_evs.c`.

 ## Installing the patch